Nullable types and non-nullable types

 ?: is not

 null, the Elvis operator returns it, otherwise it returns the expression to the right.
 Note that the expression on the right-hand side is evaluated only if the left-hand side is

 return are expressions in Kotlin, they can also be used on the right-hand side of the Elvis operator.
 This can be handy, for example, when checking function arguments:

 The !! operator

 The third option is for NPE-lovers: the not-null assertion operator (

-!!) converts any value to a non-null type and throws an exception if the value is
+!!) converts any value to a non-nullable type and throws an exception if the value is

 null.
 You can write